Computer, Internet, and Wireless Use Policy

 - Computer users agree to take proper care of all equipment that is the property of the library.
 Users and/or their parent or legal guardian agree to pay replacement cost of any equipment or materials lost or damaged by the user.

 The library provides wireless Internet accessible from all areas of the library.
 Properly equipped laptop and notebook computers will connect to the network in the same manner they would to other typical wireless networks.
 The wireless network is unsecured and patrons should use appropriate caution when transmitting personal information over unsecured networks.

-- Computers in children’s areas of the library are for children’s use only.
+- Computers in the Kids areas of the library are for children’s use only.
 Children in Grade 5 or under may use these computers for any purpose unless they are a parent/legal guardian/caregiver accompanying a child.